-3.17 The Local Plan system envisages a greater number of independent public examinations, although they are expected to be shorter and more focussed.
+4.16 The Local Plan system envisages a greater number of independent public examinations, although they are expected to be shorter and more focussed.
 The capacity of the Planning Inspectorate to achieve this will obviously have implications for the programming of DPDs by all local authorities.
-It will rest with the Inspectorate, following the submission of DPDs for examination, to ensure that the timetable is achieved.
+It will rest with the Inspectorate, following the submission of DPDs for examination, to manage the timetable.